![]() |

 and Gerry Davis, directed by Morris Barry

-searching for the fabled tombs to which the dying Cybermen removed
+Telos, on a mission to explore the fabled tombs to which the dying

 |